camilleC/SpanishTutor/README.md

 - [Ollama](https://ollama.ai/) for providing the Llama model
 - [Gradio](https://gradio.app/) for the beautiful UI framework
 - [OpenAI](https://openai.com/) for the API client implementation

+###
+This project was inspired by a course I took on large language models.
+While the structure was based on one of my lessons, I significantly adapted the code, model backend, and functionality to create a Spanish language tutor.

+Original code: [Course Name or Link, if allowed]